xmengkinaxis/SRE/SRE/Basic Knowledge.md

 Helm focuses on application packaging and deployment.
 Helm is a Kubernetes package manager that streamlines the installation and management of containerized applications.
 It uses "charts" as packaged applications, containing all the necessary Kubernetes resources, configuration files, and dependencies.
 This allows for simplified application deployment, version management, and rollbacks.

-A Helm Chart is **a packaging format** used to define, install, upgrade, deploy and manage Kubernetes applications.
+A Helm Chart is **a packaging format** used to define, install, upgrade, deploy, share, and manage Kubernetes applications.
 It lets you group multiple Kubernetes resources—like Deployments, Services, and Persistent Volumes—into one reusable unit.
 Helm Charts automate complex Kubernetes deployments by templating configurations and managing lifecycle upgrades.
+Charts describe even the most complex apps, provide repeatable application installation, and serve as a single point of authority.

 Deploying real-world applications in Kubernetes usually involves several moving parts: app containers, config maps, secrets, service accounts, and storage.
 Managing all of this manually becomes inefficient fast.
 Helm solves this by turning infrastructure into modular, repeatable packages.
 It reduces human error, accelerates CI/CD pipelines, and makes rollbacks as simple as a single command.